the-turing-way/the-turing-way/book/website/collaboration/shared-ownership/shared-ownership-defaults.md

 And hence, the default options for ongoing and new projects should nudge strongly towards adopting a shared ownership model.

 The minimum default for an open source project should include the following documents:
-1. Select a license for your project (select open source approach whenever you can).
+1. Select an open source license (whenever you can).
 2. Acknowledging contributors visibly.
 3. Set standards for shared ownership.